Nadal keeps it simple in chaotic 3rd round at Aussie Open - WHIZ News

 MELBOURNE, Australia (AP) — Rafael Nadal was awake at 1 a.m., engrossed in Roger Federer’s third-round match at the Australian Open.

-The top-ranked Nadal explained, after beating fellow Spaniard Pablo Carreno Busta 6-1, 6-2, 6-4 on a warm Saturday afternoon, how he couldn’t sleep until after Federer had clinched a fifth-set super tiebreaker by winning the last six points to beat Australian John Millman the previous night.
+The top-ranked Nadal explained, after beating fellow Spaniard Pablo Carreno Busta 6-1, 6-2, 6-4 on a warm Saturday afternoon, how he couldn’t sleep until after Federer had clinched a fifth-set super tiebreaker by winning the last six points to beat Australian John Millman overnight.

 There was more to follow in a chaotic third round on Saturday, with women’s No. 2 Karolina Pliskova and No. 6 Belinda Bencic also upset in straight sets.